 This now completes the installation.
-Install the wheels and torque the lug nuts to the manufacturer's specification.
-Raise the vehicle by the axle and remove the jack stands.
-Lower the vehicle to the ground.
-Re-attach the positive battery cable and remove the wheel chocks from the front wheels.
-Before proceeding, check once again to be sure you have proper clearance around the air springs.
-With a load on your vehicle and the air helper springs inflated, you must have at least 1/2" clearance around the air springs.
-As a general rule, the Air Helper Springs will support approximately 50 lbs. of load for each P.S.I. of inflation pressure (per pair).
-For example, 50 P.S.I. of inflation pressure will support a load of 2500 lbs. per pair of air helper springs.
-FOR BESTRIDE use only enough air pressure in the air helper springs to level the vehicle when viewed from the side (front to rear).
+Before proceeding, check once again to be sure you have proper clearance around the bellows.
+With a load on your vehicle and the helper air springs inflated, you must have at least 1/2" clearance around the bellows.
+As a general rule, the Ride-Rite Air Helper Springs will support approximately 40 lbs. of load for each p.s.i. of inflation pressure (per pair).
+For example, 50 P.S.
+I. of inflation pressure will support a load of 2000 lbs. per pair of air helper springs.
+FOR BEST RIDE use only enough air pressure in the air helper springs to level the vehicle when viewed from the side (front to rear).
 This amount will vary depending on the load, location of load, condition of existing suspension and personal preference.